bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model.
+It is a model of the objects in an html or xml document.
+It provides an interface (API) between what the browser renders and the document allowing for it to be manipulated.

 2. What is an event?

+An event is an action or change in the browser usually created by a user interaction that can then be listened for.

 3. What is an event listener?

+An event listener is an object that can handle an event dispatched by an EventTarget object.

 4. Why would we convert a NodeList into an Array?

+By converting a NodeList to an array we make it available to array methods.

 5. What is a component?

+A component is a reusable, standalone or encapsulates a  collection of HTML, CSS and JavaScript which creates a single UI section.

 ### Git Set up